 For some time, the Orange Wines have been trending topic of the most experienced in the world of wine.
 This is not to say that they are a novelty since they have existed for a long time.

 The name of these wines is given for their winemaking.
-They are white wines made as reds, and it is that skin contact which gives them color towards orange notes.
-In addition to providing color, this maceration and fermentation with the skins, brings a certain tannin to these unusual wines.
+They are white wines made as reds, and it is that skin contact which gives them colour towards orange notes.
+In addition to providing colour, this maceration and fermentation with the skins, brings a certain tannin to these unusual wines.

-These white wines have structure, tannins and richness of aromas and flavors.
+These white wines have structure, tannins and richness of aromas and flavours.
 Wines with incredibly good aging capacity.